SkillsUnion/tamkeen-software/docs/1-frontend/html-css/layout.md

 <figure><img src="../assets/Flex-and-flex-direction.png" alt=""><figcaption><p>flex and flex direction</p></figcaption></figure>

 Altering the order and changing the direction though important isn't really what developers use flex for.
 Flex allows developers to state how they want information rendered, depending on the size of the screen, the number of items and size of the items flex will dynamically sort out each element to render it on screen.
 In the next example we will explore `flex-wrap` which can wrap the "flex-items" if they overflow out of their current container.
 Below is the code were we apply `flex-wrap` and add in additional elements.
-When applying this property you can use `wrap`, `no-wrap` and `wrap-reverse`.
+When applying this property, you can use `wrap`, `no-wrap` and `wrap-reverse`.

 ```html
 <div class="flexContainer">